eformsignen/eformsignen.github.io/help/chapter1.rst

    deployed template and send it to recipients.

 .. figure:: resources/use_flow2.png
-   :alt: Usage Flow of eformsign Using Form Builder
+   :alt: Usage Flow of eformsign Using Form Builder (MS Office add-in)
    :width: 700px

 Minimum System Requirements
 --------------------------------

-The minimum system requirements for Form builder and eformsign are as
+The minimum system requirements for Form builder (MS Office add-in) and eformsign are as
 follows:

--  **Form builder (OZ in Office)**
+-  **Form builder (MS Office add-in)**

    -  **OS:** Windows 7 and later